 „Dutch wintry landscape: Ice-capades“ Ice-skating on a Dutch lake, Zuidlaarder Meer at Meerwijck in the province of Groningen, The Netherlands.
 An extended version in German

-„Take a Minute: The coral reefs of Wakatobi“ all about the “Collaborative Reef Protection Program” of Wakatobi Dive Resort
+„Take a Minute XI: The reefs of Wakatobi“ is all about the “Collaborative Reef Protection Program” of Wakatobi Dive Resort

 „Indonesia: Sulawesi Splendour“ full-on visual meditation